Windact/ml_api/README.md

 # ml_api
-ml_api for the faulty water pumps project...
+ml_api for the faulty water pumps project..